Escape to the country and enjoy 20% discount on our Bed and Breakfast Rate in one of our luxurious bedrooms or suites until the 30th November 2021!

 Deposit – means the sum of money due to the Hotel in advance of the Event in order to secure the booking or reservation

 Event – means the event (including, but not limited to, the accommodation, services and other facilities) booked by the Guest, the specific details of which are set out in the Appendix

-Guest – invitee of the Guest
+Guest – invitee of the Customer

-Hotel – means Oakley Hall
+Hotel – means Oakley Hall Hotel

 Manager – means the Hotel’s manager in control of the event from time to time

 Minimum Guaranteed – means the number of persons booked for the accommodation and / or the Event per day as specified in the Appendix